liveaction/reactiff/README.md

 - a language to describe REST handlers
 - a language to describe filters (with common web filters)
-- a request and response coding/decoding support that plugs well with `reactor-netty`' non-blocking and back-pressure enabled communication.
+- a request and response coding/decoding support that plugs well with `reactor-netty` non-blocking and back-pressure enabled communication.

 # What does it contain ?